tpalla/py_repo/README.md

-sample file created to see the merging functionality edited in remote repo and trying to fetch it in local repo.
+sample file created to see the merging functionality <br>
+edited in remote repo and trying to fetch it in local repo.